 Platter Talk is run by two dads that have a ton of boys!
 I can relate as I have two boys myself, three if you count the hubby, so I love to hear their stories of parenting and trying to feed those hungry kids.
 It is nice to know that I am not alone in constantly cooking and keeping the boy’s bellies full.

-You have to work in batches when you fry them so don’t crowd the frying pan too much.
+- You have to work in batches when you fry them so don’t crowd the frying pan too much.
 Too many croquettes in there at one time and the oil temperature will drop.
 This makes for greasy croquettes and that is not fun at all.

 - I serve these hot and with a great ranch dip that I spiced up with green chilies!
 To make the dip I use my homemade Ranch Dip seasoning mix.
 I add it to some sour cream, plain Greek yogurt, and a spoonful of chopped green chilies.

 Serve them in a cute fry basket for individual servings.
 If you want a more upscale presentation, you can add a dollop or smear of the dip and place the potato croquettes on top like I did in this picture above.

 Grab the recipe for these Southwest Potato Croquettes right here and then go and check out all the other blogs participating in Freaky Friday.
 I know you will find something tasty to make this weekend!

 - Bacon Manchego Croquettes

 - Southwest Chicken Wings